 There are a few important points to note with respect to our syndicates:

 - we retain a share ourselves, so our money is committed alongside yours

 - we often include the racing careers of fillies at no cost, which is massive added value

-- depending upon the horses, the initial purchase price of the colts could be well below production cost
+- depending upon the horses involved, the initial purchase price of the colts could be well below production cost

 What’s the deal with the fillies?